Pride Events and Festivals Fund

 All applications are to be submitted through our online portal unless a prior arrangement has been made with the Equality Branch, DPC.

-Staff from DPC will score each application against the program objectives which can be located at the end of this document.
+Staff from DPC will score each application against the program objectives which can be located in our Assessment criteria section.

-Events and festivals focusing on the communities listed on Page 3 will be prioritised in the scoring process.
+Events and festivals focusing on the communities listed will be prioritised in the scoring process.

 DPC will provide recommendations to the Minister for Equality who will make the final decision on which organisations are to be funded and to what amount.